beetcb/ghdl/README.md

 > Memorize `ghdl` as `github download`

-`ghdl` is a fast and simple program for downloading and installing executable binary from github releases.
+`ghdl` is a fast and simple program (and also a golang module) for downloading and installing executable binary from github releases.

 <p align="center">
     <img alt="animated demo" src="./demo.svg" width="600px">